Inclusive speed for all to succeed

-To improve the athlete's running times we have to develop their speed.
-Running every mile at eight minute pace just makes the athlete really excellent at running eight-minute miles.
+To improve the athlete's running times, we have to develop their speed.
+Running every mile at an eight-minute pace makes the athlete excellent at running eight-minute miles.
 Only by introducing some carefully managed overload can we sharpen up for speed.

 Best of all, it works - 100% of the athletes that have undertaken this session with me once a week for twelve weeks have achieved a level of speed endurance they previously thought impossible.
-Come to think of it, I've achieved the same effect myself by coaching it!
+Come to think of it, I have achieved the same effect myself by coaching it!